je2dz/Azure-SOC/README.md

 ## Introduction

 For this project, I utilized Microsoft Azure to create a honeynet and ingest logs from various resources into a Log Analytics workspace.
 From there, I used Microsoft Sentinel to create attack maps, trigger alerts, and incidents.
 I then gathered metrics over 24 hours in the insecure environment.
 From there I applied security controls to harden the environment and repeated the 24 hours to gather more metrics in the secured environment.
 I then used the metrics to geographically map the attacker’s locations and summarize the overall improvement after applying security controls.
-In addtionm, I also conducted a series of simulated attacks against the system.
+In addition, I also conducted a series of simulated attacks against the system.

 <br />